-- Application target architecture. - Support must be provided to model distributed systems with large numbers of nodes.
-Heterogeneous nodes need to be supported along with arbitrary application network topologies.
-Since infrastructure applications typically make provision for availability, it must be possible to model all forms of redundancy.
-Finally, the model must allow rapid change of any element of the target architecture so as to permit a wide variety of systems to be modeled. - Application functionality. - Crucial aspects of application functionality must be modeled.
+Crucial aspects of application functionality must be modeled.
 This includes typical processing that takes place on a single node and serial functionality where a series of nodes operate on a data stream to provide a single service to the user.
 In the infrastructure applications that we have analyzed, a great deal of functionality is associated with manipulation of databases and generation of associated reports.
-This does not mean, however, that the system needs to provide some form of elaborate database support.
+This does not mean, however, that the framework needs to provide some form of elaborate database support.
 In fact, it is such details that have to be abstracted away to produce useful models of tractable size.
-Database issues associated with a single node are not relevant for our modeling purposes except in so far as they affect system-wide issues. - Application operating environment. - All relevant input sources and output sinks have to be modeled.
+Database issues associated with a single node are not relevant for our modeling purposes except in so far as they affect system-wide issues.

+• Application operating environment.

+All relevant input sources and output sinks have to be modeled.
 Input sources include all types of user requests as well as all forms of application data.
+Output sinks include displays, reports, application data, etc.

+Application failures.

-Output sinks include displays, reports, application data, etc. - Application failures. - All relevant types of failure have to be modeled along with all relevant failure parameters.
+All relevant types of failure have to be modeled along with all relevant failure parameters.
 Types of failure include hardware failure, software failure, operator mistakes, environmental trauma (e.g., hurricanes), security penetrations, and so on.
 Of particular importance are failures that affect large parts of the system such as coordinated security penetrations and local failures that cause cascading effects through the network.
 Failure parameters of interest include timing, scope, duration, extent, and so on.